- Your State

 Iowa families can also choose homeschooling, the process of parents educating students at home.
 As both technology and school choices have spread in Iowa, homeschooling is an increasingly popular choice.

 The state does not require standardized testing for most homeschoolers but in some cases requires parents to teach specific subjects, like math and reading.
-Homeschool students in Iowa may still be eligible to participate in classes, sports, or activities at local public schools through dual enrollment.
+In Iowa, your homeschooled student may still be eligible to participate in classes, sports, or activities at a local public school through dual enrollment.
+Additionally, homeschoolers are eligible to receive some special education services from Iowa school districts.

 Iowa offers a funding assistance program called HSAP (Homeschool Assistance Program).
-Your local public school district may offer to resident or open-enrolled homeschooled students; however, your district is not required to provide this funding to you.
-As of 2021, homeschool families are eligible for a parental tuition tax credit of up to $500 per student.
+Your local public school district may offer this program to resident or open-enrolled homeschooled students; however, your district is not required to provide this funding to you.
+Finally, as of 2021, homeschool families are eligible for a parental tuition tax credit of up to $500 per student.

 Check out resources about homeschooling specific to Iowa.